Ad Campaign pokes fun at “Nuke-Hugging” Surfers

 Questions about conflicts of interest

-“We have received numerous complaints from Surfrider members who have been appalled by the agency’s silence and its refusal to discuss Edison’s plans to build what will ultimately be the world’s largest privately-owned beach-front nuclear waste dump,” says Langley.
+“We have received many complaints from Surfrider members who have been appalled by the agency’s silence and its refusal to discuss Edison’s plans to build what will ultimately be the world’s largest privately-owned beach-front nuclear waste dump,” says Langley.
 “These members and former members have expressed concern that Surfriders has received millions of dollars from Edison in exchange for its silence.”

 Public Watchdogs was unable to verify the allegations that the Surfrider Foundation has received millions of dollars from Southern California Edison, noting that large donations and grants are non-public under Schedule B of the Surfrider Foundation’s tax filings.